croniev/disturbed-pointing-experiment/README.md

 ## Usage
 - Conda Environment for Handeln course should work.
 If not install from yml file.
+- For the questionnaires run `python questionnaire.py --form <1 or 2>`
 - before starting run `python create_monitor_file.py --width_px <px> --height_px <px>` with the specs of the monitor you are using.
 - run main.py
 	- debug: disable fullscreen